woocommerce/google-listings-and-ads/src/Tracking/README.md

     - 	`utm_term`
     - 	`utm_content`

--   `ads_account_create_button_click` - Clicking on the button to create a new Google Ads account, after agreeing to the terms and conditions.

 -   `ads_set_up_billing_click` - "Set up billing" button for Google Ads account is clicked.

     -   `context`: indicate the place where the button is located, e.g. `setup-ads`.